DreamLineLove/DreamLineLove/README.md

 	- a dating app,
 	- webrtc audio chat app,
 	- English learning app, and more.
- - I also have extensive experience writing PWA-first web applications.
+ - I have extensive experience writing PWA-first web applications because almost all projects I have written required streamlined PWA optimizations.
 <br>

 ## Other Languages